Can you do a gap year in your 30s?

 Then one year working turns into two, two years into five, and before you know it, into ten! … but then you get made redundant!
 Yay!
 This happened to me back in 2009.
 I was delighted!
 Although I have to caveat this my saying I had no wife, kids, pets or mortgage so it made things a lot easier.
 But when you do have a mortgage should you go travelling or attempt to pay it off?

-Backpacking when you were 23 “may” have been better than when you were 33, but then that’s better than doing it when you’re 43 … although I’d go at that age too.
-And actually at 33 you’ll appreciate it more as you’ve been working hard for the last 10 years and won’t just see it as a continuation of school/university fun times.
+Backpacking when you were 23 “may” have been better than when you were 33.
+But then that’s better than doing it when you’re 43 … although I’d go at that age too.
+And a gap year in your 30s (33 for me) will make you appreciate it more as you’ve been working hard for the last 10 years and won’t just see it as a continuation of school/university fun times.

 My 6 month rite of passage was the typical China > SE Asia > Australia > New Zealand route and the groups of people I encountered fell broadly into 4 categories:

 - The majority were 25-26 year olds who’d been working for 3-4 years, realised that work isn’t “all that,” but had managed to put some funds together

 - Next up were the post A-level and post degree “gap year” backpackers.

 - That left the reduncancy beneficiaries like me in their mid 30s in the obvious minority